Article – by Morgan Thistlethwaite

 Originally, SGC2C was intended to appeal to a wide audience but as the show progressed(?), and partly due to its ad-lib nature, SGC2C grew more and more risqué.
 This edgy formula set the tone for what Crofford and Lazzo would do with Adult Swim in 2001.

-Designed for broadcast when Cartoon Network’s core demographic (the kids, mostly) were asleep, the Adult Swim block catered to the growing adult-oriented animation and content market that MTV had previously found success with in shows like Beavis & Butthead, Aeon Flux and Liquid Television.
+Designed for broadcast when Cartoon Network’s core demographic (kids, mostly) were asleep, the Adult Swim block catered to the growing adult-oriented animation and content market that MTV had previously found success with in shows like Beavis & Butthead, Aeon Flux and Liquid Television.

-Upon its release, Crofford and Lazzo launched no less than four shows that were either spin-offs or somehow influenced by SGC2C, including Harvey Birdman and Sealab 2021.
-The block also featured the more mature anime of shows such as Neon Genesis Evangelion and Mobile Gundam Suit.
+Upon its release, Crofford and Lazzo launched four shows that were either spin-offs or somehow influenced by SGC2C, including Harvey Birdman and Sealab 2021.
+The block also featured the more mature anime of Neon Genesis Evangelion and Mobile Gundam Suit.

 By far, the most enduring original content to come out of the block is Aqua Teen Hunger Force (ATHF) with its three main characters: Master Shake (a Styrofoam cup), Frylock (a packet of French fries), and Meatwad (a rolling ball of hamburger meat).
-Each is anthropomorphised with a face, and in Master Shakes’ case only, hands.
+Each is anthropomorphised with little more than a face.
 With minimal animation, characterisation was delivered through the voice actors and their ability to ad-lib on scripts that were written with improvisation in mind, similar to shows like The Office (US) and Brooklyn Nine Nine.

 If the world of ATHF has one consistency, it’s that it is thoroughly inconsistent.
 Story lines within and between episodes have very little coherence and much of the time lack any real internal logic.
 A bizarre host of recurring characters include Carl, a balding fat middle-aged Jersey-born rocker, and, Err and Ignignokt the Mooninites.
 This duo are drawn in the style of early computer game pixel art.